kyma-project/istio/docs/user/tutorials/01-65-expose-workload-vs.md

 ## Prerequisites
 - You have the Istio module added.
 - You have a deployed workload.
 - You have set up your custom domain and a custom TLS Gateway.
 See [Set Up a Custom Domain](https://kyma-project.io/#/api-gateway/user/tutorials/01-10-setup-custom-domain-for-workload) and [Set Up a TLS Gateway](https://kyma-project.io/#/api-gateway/user/tutorials/01-20-set-up-tls-gateway). <br>Alternatively, you can use the default domain of your Kyma cluster and the default Gateway `kyma-system/kyma-gateway`.
-To use the dafult domain and Gateway, the API Gateway module must be added to your cluster.
+To use the default domain and Gateway, the API Gateway module must be added to your cluster.

     >[!NOTE]
-    > To learn what the default domain of your Kyma cluster is, run the following command:
+    > To get the default domain of your Kyma cluster, run the following command:
     >```yaml
     >kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts}'
     >```

 ## Context
-Kyma's API Gateway module provides the APIRule custom resource (CR), which is the recommanded solution for securly exposing workloads.
+Kyma's API Gateway module provides the APIRule custom resource (CR), which is the recommended solution for securely exposing workloads.
 To create APIRule CRs, the APIGateway module must be added to your Kyma cluster.
 Additionally, APIRule in the newest version `v2` requires the exposed workload to be in the Istio service mesh.
 Including a workload in the mesh brings several benefits, such as secure service-to-service communication, tracing capabilities, or traffic management.
 For more information, see [Purpose and Benefits of Istio Sidecar Proxies](https://help.sap.com/docs/btp/sap-business-technology-platform/istio-sidecar-proxies?version=Cloud) and [The Istio service mesh](https://istio.io/latest/about/service-mesh/).

 However, if you do not require the capabilities provided by the Istio service mesh, you can expose an unsecured workload using Istio VirtualService only.
-Such approach might be useful in the following scenarios:
+Such an approach might be useful in the following scenarios:
 * If you use [Unified Gateway](https://pages.github.tools.sap/unified-gateway/) as an entry point for SAP Cloud solutions.
 In this case, you can configure Unified Gateway to manage API exposure, JWT validation, and routing capabilities, offloading these responsibilities from the service mesh.
 * If you want to expose frontend Services that manage their own authentication mechanisms.
 * If you require certain features or want to implement specific configurations that APIRule does not support.